Author: Luca Bruls

 Wandering through the dim lighted halls of the museum, I read the stories of the artists whom all, in one way or another, challenged the status quo.
 As non-conformists, as untrained practitioners, as anomalies they make everything usual become alive.
 They intrigue and promise a charm of what life on the fringe entails.
 They seem to scream “no!” to a textbook path of life.

-Photo: Hans Krüsi, untitled, © photo credit Collection de l’Art Brut, Lausanne
+See: Photo: Hans Krüsi, untitled, © photo credit Collection de l’Art Brut, Lausanne

 While looking at the paintings and sculptures of the artists, I cannot but think of the stories about the Mudéjar and Muresco.
 They were Muslims who lived in the Iberian Peninsula during the Christian reconquest and developed an architectural and artistic repertoire from the 10th until the 15th century .
 I learned about this group during a keynote by Mónica Colominas Apericio at the ENIS Spring School, which I attended from June fourth until June seventh at Lausanne University.
 In a collective endeavor, PhD candidates, master students, and professors sought to unpack ‘the peripheral’ in relation to their work on Islam and with Muslims on the geographical, normative, political and religious margins.
 The Mudéjar and Muresco were quote-on-quote peripheral, as they lived on the geographical and religious borders of a Christian-run land.
 These Muslims related to what happened in non-Muslim centers.
 They coped with the hardships of the time and negotiated their positions in a predominately Christian environment.
 Therewith, like artists of the Art Brut genre, the Mudéjar and Muresco redefined the territorial, material, and cultural boundaries of expression.